google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 ### Release zip and workers

-We will be using the latest release zip `graphicsfuzz-1.0.zip` and worker applications.
+We will be using the latest release zip `graphicsfuzz.zip` and worker applications.
 You can download these from the [releases page](glsl-fuzz-releases.md) or [build them from source](glsl-fuzz-develop.md).
 If you want to use the Android worker you will also need an Android device